-7.5 Such measures should improve safety as would the reduction of speed limits on key rural roads, currently set at 50mph or 60mph, even then, are regularly ignored.
+7.5 Such measures should improve safety as would the reduction of speed limits on key rural roads, currently set at 50mph or 60mph but regularly ignored.
 Changes and improvements are largely the responsibility of Kent Highways, but local initiatives and projects can also play an important part.